Tarot Cards Meanings

 When they are drawn, it is believed that major forces are at play, their message is stronger and influences the one of the minor suits.

-The Major Arcana starts with the Fool who goes on a journey, a journey through life, in which he encounters wise and important characters such as the High Priestess and the Emperor.
+The Major Arcana starts with the Fool (originally not numbered) who goes on a journey, a journey through life, in which he encounters wise and important characters such as the High Priestess and the Emperor.

 MORE THAN A JOURNEY